 Ralph Ellison, from “Living with Music”

-*The Collier Mansion was famous for a while as a place left crammed full of papers, magazines, and other collections of all kinds at the death of its wealthy, but somewhat disturbed owners (brothers, both of whose corpses (one of which had mummified) were actually found in the building when it was finally forcibly entered after no one had heard or seen either of the two brothers in some very long time).
-(You can find pictures from the era by search for the Collyer Mansion)
+*The Collyer Mansion was famous for a while as a place left crammed full of papers, magazines, and other collections of all kinds at the death of its wealthy, but very disturbed owners (brothers, both of whose corpses (one of which had mummified) were actually found in the building when it was finally forcibly entered after no one had heard or seen either of the two brothers in some very long time).
+(You can find pictures of the by clicking here: Collyer Mansion)

-Writing: We have now looked relatively closely at half a dozen different pieces of prose: Jefferson in The Declaration of Independence, Salinger in Catcher in the Rye; Dickens in David Copperfield; the opening to Ecclesiastes; Hemingway's opening to "Big Two-Hearted River," and, of course, Lincoln in "The Gettysburg Address."
+Writing: We have now looked relatively closely at several different pieces of prose: Jefferson in The Declaration of Independence, Salinger in Catcher in the Rye; Dickens in David Copperfield; the opening to Ecclesiastes; Hemingway's opening to "Big Two-Hearted River," and, of course, Lincoln in "The Gettysburg Address."
 We developed for each its own list of adjectives to describe its style, which is a way of saying that while we can talk about a "formal" style vs an "informal" style, or a Latinate diction as opposed to an Anglo-Saxon based diction, there are many more ways to describe a style and to see purpose in the choices of that style than just "formal" or "informal," "slang" or "jargon-filled," "colloquial" or "slangy."
 (And we'll be highlighting what those different terms mean again on Tuesday as well!)

 Thus we can label both Dickens and Ecclesiastes a "formal" style—though what makes them "formal" is very different.
 And we can say that Lincoln's style is a sort of informal formal style, or what some have called a "middle style" (now thinking of style in relation to "high" vs. "low"—where Jefferson's is a "high" style" and Salinger's is "low"-ish).

 We'll think more about these various categories as we get further along in our analyses of how sentences create stylistic impressions, of course.
-For Tuesday, however, I'd like you to look at some new passages, given below.
+For this Tuesday, however, I'd like you to look at the two new passages below.
 Read them both, and then select one to write on.
 Again I want you to tell me as much as you can about its "style," but this time I want you to use one of the passages we have already looked at for comparison and contrast.

-Here are two passages—you only need to write on one of them, but (just to repeat myself) you need also to place the passage you choose in comparison/contrast with one of the texts we have already read.
+Here are the two passages—you only need to write on one of them, but (just to repeat myself) you need also to describe the passage you choose to write about in comparison/contrast with one of the texts we have already read.

 From Hunger of Memory: The Education of Richard Rodriguez, by Richard Rodriguez